 - Anyone telling you how much money they made without explaining step-by-step how it was done.

 - People without original thoughts and simply rehash content from the web in an effort to gain an audience and sell their product.

 - 99% of the products on Warrior Forum

 I realize this is a condescending article to those who fall into the FURU bucket, but my words should be interpreted with a bit of satire.
 In reality, FURU’s are just uninformed and they themselves were simply looking for sources of income that don’t rely on anyone but themselves.
 As some who’s self employed, I can admire that.
 We must understand though, that these tactics attract the wrong people who aren’t fully prepared to make the sacrifices or put in the work required to make these types of strategies really work for them.

-I’m afraid the people that know the most about digital marketing, marketing operations, or similar, are the ones that aren’t talking about it.
+I’m afraid the people that know the most about digital marketing, marketing operations, or similar, are the ones that aren’t talking about it, I learned digital marketing with one of the top digital agencies in Australia.
 We need a call to arms.
 I believe that it’s important to share your knowledge to collectively help everyone build upon their existing skill set.
 We are so much more advanced in the way we market but outside of the top 10% executing very effectively, nobody else sees how it’s done at that level and other businesses are at a disadvantage as a result.
 I encourage anyone who’s analyzed B2B marketing funnels, worked with long sales cycles, or has worked as part of a marketing operations or sales operations team to start producing more content that educates digital marketers on the strategies they can be taking advantage of.
 For as commoditized as content has become, we must collectively drown out the FURU presence with higher quality content that not only educates, but helps to build a more informed audience.
 If we can elevate the quality of content and education in this space, our businesses will surely benefit as a result.